AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/create-a-taxonomy.md

   >
   >    Taxonomies created when using a workspace template have additional field.

-* You can have a combined total of 1,000 operational record types and taxonomies in one workspace.
-This includes record types or taxonomies that you create from scratch or that you import from other systems.

 ## Create a taxonomy

-Creating taxonomies is similar to creating an operational record type from scratch.
+Creating taxonomies is similar to creating an operational record type from scratch or from a workspace template.

 For information, see the section "Create a record type from scratch" in the article [Create record types](../architecture-and-fields/create-record-types.md).